 Here’s where it gets even better.
 Remember earlier, how Qumulo Shift can position your data for further processing by Amazon native services and applications?
 The next exercise in the hands-on lab leverages one of those services – Amazon Elastic Transcoder – to create lower-resolution copies of that original 4K media file (see why it mattered earlier?) and then download them back to the local Qumulo cluster.

 Here’s why this capability is important: Unstructured data is growing at massive scale and companies need to prepare their infrastructure, storage and unstructured data management systems accordingly.
 Qumulo Shift makes it easy to replicate file data at scale up to Amazon S3.
 Once your data is there, you can use any of the 150+ Amazon native services to get more value from your data.

 Hands-on Labs: a guided tour, on your schedule

 If you’ve already experienced a test drive on the Qumulo Hands-on Lab portal, then you’re familiar with the process.
 After you submit a demo request, you’ll receive an email with a link to your very own lab environment.

 Once connected to your own lab environment, you’ll see a virtual desktop session with everything you need pre-staged for you.
-You’ll have easy access to a local Qumulo cluster and AWS bucket for demo purposes.
+You’ll have easy access to a local Qumulo cluster and Amazon S3 bucket for demo purposes.
 The right side of your browser will give you step-by-step instructions on how to use Qumulo Shift and Amazon Elastic Transcoder services.
 You can see how easy they are to use, and how well they work together.

 Even though your session will be available for several hours, you’ll be able to walk through the entire lab in less than 30 minutes.
 Plus, you’ll have time to explore the environment on your own.
 Use it to demo Qumulo’s file data platform to others in your organization’s buying committee.